apache/beam/learning/prompts/code-generation/11_io_jdbc.md

     run()
 ```

-JdbcOptions class is a custom class that extends PipelineOptions.
-It is used to parse pipeline options from command line arguments.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).
+The `JdbcOptions` class is a custom class that extends the `PipelineOptions` object.
+It is used to parse pipeline options from command-line arguments.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/).

-Beam pipeline is created using the JdbcOptions class and the [ReadFromJdbc](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html#apache_beam.io.jdbc.ReadFromJdbc) transform is used to read data from the JDBC database.
+A Beam pipeline is created using the `JdbcOptions` class and the [ReadFromJdbc transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html#apache_beam.io.jdbc.ReadFromJdbc) is used to read data from the database via JDBC.